javiervales/mt-simulated-annealing/README.md

 <ol>
 <li> nthreads: Number of simultaneous threads to use.
 Set it greater or equal than the available number of cores.
 <li> repetitions: Repetitions at each temperature.
 Increment for more exhaustive search.
-<li> iterations: Number of independent problem runs to be performed (could be useful to set greater than 1 to skip local optima).
+<li> iterations: Number of independent problem runs to be performed (in many cases independent runs may help to skip better local optima).
 <li> program: A struct containing the user-provided functions to allocate, deallocate, initiate, create, evaluate cost, copy, and show program solutions.
 </ol>